Theme

 Onyx is an AI platform built around self-hostable chat and team knowledge access, with features described in the repository such as RAG, web search, connectors, agent workflows, and support for multiple model providers.

 The project materials present Onyx as a self-hostable AI platform for knowledge access and workflow tooling.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is